jsalojar/PiNSiR/README.md

 thetaStat print angsd.out.theta.thetas.idx > angsd.out.theta.thetas.txt

-To save space you can zip it:
+To save space you can zip it.

-pigz angsd.out.theta.thetas.txt

 Now we can finally do the calculations!

-4. To get an accurate calculation of Pi_N values, you need to find out which gene models are good quality.
+4. To get an accurate calculation of Pi_N values, we first need to find out which gene models are of good quality.
 I wrote a filter.hq.genes function to do this, it tests that the combined exon length is divisible with three and whether the protein starts with a methionine.
-To find these high quality gene models you will need a gff file with gene predictions and a peptide fasta file of the predicted genes
+To find these high quality gene models you will need a gff file with gene predictions and a peptide fasta file of the predicted genes.
-(will explore whether it's necessary to have the fasta - if not this then we still need the genome fasta and translation to proteins in
-R. For now, you can use for example gffread to produce a peptide fasta file from gff3 and genome sequence.)
+(will explore whether it's necessary to have the fasta - if not this, then we still need the genome fasta and translation to proteins in R which will take more time.
+For now, you can use for example gffread to produce a peptide fasta file from gff3 and genome sequence.)

-5. For the actual calculations there are two functions: Pi_N.par and Pi_S.par
+5. For the actual calculations there are two functions: Pi_N.par and Pi_S.par (par for parallel)

 Example usage: